Restream/reindexer-py/README.md

 __Raises:__

-    Exception: Raises with an error message of API return if Reindexer instance is not initialized yet
+    Exception: Raises with an error message when Reindexer instance is not initialized yet
     Exception: Raises with an error message of API return on non-zero error code